thedatasnok/idata2304-iot-project/README.md

 ## 5 Discussion

 The choice of technologies slots in nicely with a combination of prior experience and possibilities to learn new concepts and technologies.
-The pairing of SQL for a persistent store of measurement data and Spring Boot lead to a relatively quick development of both the ingestion service and the sensor application.
-The main portion of the system is built using Java, a language in which most of the team members have experience.
+The pairing of SQL for persistent storage of measurement data and Spring Boot, lead to a relatively quick development of both the ingestion service and the sensor application.
+The main portion of the system is built using Java, a language in which all of the team members have experience.

 In addition to Spring Boot, we used a combination of React and TypeScript for the visualization service.
-Most of the team members are new to these technologies, but the projects slim scope resulted in it being a decent fit to be introduced to them.
+Most of the team members are new to these technologies, but the project's slim scope resulted in it being a decent fit to be introduced to them.

 In the project, we decided to integrate to a Discord channel for notifications.
-Discord may not have a strong level of cohesion with the problem domain, but serves as a good example because the knowledge required to integrate with it is minimal.
+Discord may not have a strong level of cohesion with the problem domain, but serves as a good example, because the knowledge required to integrate with it is minimal.
 This choice was mainly made to emphasize the possibilities for analyzing the stored measurements, and providing notifications based on a condition that is met.

-In the projects duration, we experienced few deviations from what initially had planned.
-There were a few times where we were not able to finish all activities planned in a sprint, however most of the sprints were completed as planned.
+During the project, we experienced few deviations from what initially had been planned.
+There were a few times where we were not able to finish all activities planned in sprints, however most of them were completed as planned.
 Sometimes we even found time to slot in extra work, outside the initial plan of a sprint.

 The system has been tested using a ready to use public MQTT broker distributed by the teachers of this project.
 While this is handy solution for the scope of this project, it still opens up for some security issues.
 Malicious attacks can target our application by sending messages to the MQTT broker with the same topic structure, this would lead the ingestion service of the system picking up unwanted messages and creating spam.
 This is not a major issue, since the application can be configured to use an MQTT broker of choice using the environment variables as specified in [4.3.2](#432-installing-the-ingestvisualization-node).
 While it currently does not support using username and password for authentication, it is a feature that can be added in the future.

 The lack of protection on the used MQTT broker may open up for some Denial of Service attacks.
 The speed of which the ingestion service is able to process requests is reliant on the speed of the database, which is controlled by the I/O capabilities of the host system.
 In addition to DoS types of attacks, there is also the possibility that a malicious actor could send meaningless data to the same topics as other sensors, which may cause the integrity of the data to be compromised.

 The data transmitted with the public MQTT broker and the sensor nodes is open and not encrypted.
 A possible solution would be to connect to an MQTT broker using encrypted protocols, but the message payload is still in clear format at the broker side.
 This can be mitigated through encrypting the payload using symmetric key encryption or equivalent solutions, allowing the sensor application to encrypt while the ingestion service needs to decrypt it.
-While encrypting the data with said methods would be possible, we have deemed it to be not too important in the current state of the project as the only information being encoded in the message payload is temperature measurements.
+While encrypting the data with said methods would be possible, we have deemed it not too important in the current state of the project as the only information being encoded in the message payload is temperature measurements.
 If further development of the sensors results in more sensitive data being transmitted, it would be a good idea to implement some level of encryption.

 <a href="#abstract">